 Selected by the Chicago Cubs in the third round of the 1971 amateur draft, Lamp made his pro debut with the Caldwell Cubs that summer.
 With the Wichita Aeros in 1977, he went 11-4 with a 2.93 ERA, led the American Association with a .733 winning percentage, and was a league All-Star.
 He made his big league debut that August and went 0-2 with a 6.30 ERA in 11 outings with the Cubs that year.
 The following summer, he joined the Chicago rotation and posted a 7-15 record and a 3.30 ERA; a highlight was throwing a one-hitter against the San Diego Padres on June 9th.
-He went on to win 11 and 10 games for the Cubs in the next two seasons.
+He went on to win 11 and 10 games for the Cubs in the next two seasons, 1979 and 1980.

 Prior to the 1981 season, Lamp was dealt across town to the Chicago White Sox for Ken Kravec.
 He split the next two summers between the rotation and bullpen and threw another one-hitter on August 25, 1981, facing the Milwaukee Brewers.
 Moved mostly to a relief role in 1983, he set a career-high with 15 saves and made three appearances in the ALCS against the Baltimore Orioles.